winitzki/scall/tutorial/programming_dhall.md

 ### The `Transformer` typeclass

-To define a complete monad transformer as a typeclass, one needs the following data:
+To define a complete monad transformer as a typeclass, one needs the following:

 - A monad typeclass evidence for `T M` given a monad evidence for `M`.
 - An implementation of the foreign lift.